bUnit-dev/bUnit/docs/site/docs/verification/semantic-html-comparison.md

 # Customizing the Semantic HTML Comparison

-This library includes comparison and assert helpers that uses the [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library to perform semantic HTML comparison.
+This library includes comparison and assert helpers that use the [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library to perform semantic HTML comparison.

 On this page we will go through how the comparison works, and what options you have to affect the comparison process.

 > [!NOTE]
 > The semantic HTML comparison is available in both C# and Razor tests with the <xref:Bunit.Fixture> component, and is always used in Razor tests with the <xref:Bunit.SnapshotTest> component.

-## Why semantic comparison is needed for stable tests
+## Why Semantic Comparison is Needed for Stable Tests

 Just performing string comparison of two strings containing HTML markup can break quite easily, _even_ if the two markup strings are semantically equivalent.
-Some changes that can cause a regular string comparison to fail are:
+Some changes that can cause a regular string comparison to fail are as follows:

-- Formatting of markup, e.g. with extra line breaks or indentions, changes to insignificant whitespace.
+- Formatting of markup, e.g. with extra line breaks or indentions and changes to insignificant whitespace.
 - Reordering of attributes.
 The order of attributes does not matter.
 - Reordering of classes defined in the `class="..."` attribute.
 The order of classes does not matter.
-- Change of boolean attribute to be implicit or explicit, e.g. from `required="required"` to `required`.
+- Change of boolean attributes  to be implicit or explicit, e.g. from `required="required"` to `required`.
-- Change to insignificant whitespace inside `<style>` tags.
+- Change s to insignificant whitespace inside `<style>` tags.
 - Changes to HTML comments and comments inside `<style>` tags.

 The [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library handles all those cases, so your tests are more stable.

 ## Customizing Options

-The [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library also allows us to customize the comparison process, by added special attributes to the _"control" markup_, i.e. the expected markup we want to use in verification.
+The [AngleSharp Diffing](https://github.com/AngleSharp/AngleSharp.Diffing/) library also allows us to customize the comparison process by adding special attributes to the _"control" markup_, i.e. the expected markup we want to use in verification.

-There are the customization options you have available to you:
+Here are the customization options you have available to you:

 - **Ignore comments (enabled by default):** Comments in markup and inside `<style>` tags are automatically ignored and not part of the comparison process.

-- **Ignore element:** Use the `diff:ignore` attribute to ignore an element, all it's attributes and child nodes.
-For example, to ignore the `h1` element:
+- **Ignore element:** Use the `diff:ignore` attribute to ignore an element, all its attributes and child nodes.
+For example, to ignore the `h1` element, do the following:

   ```html
   <header>